j-hayes/so-simple-theme/_posts/daily/2016-10-31-azure-key-vault-part1.md

 Click Secret Permissions, Click All, Press Ok
 Press Ok at the bottom and your application will be granted access

 Repeat these steps for every application you want to have access to the key vault.

+### More More more
+I will do a follow up post on how to use the keys in an application in a later post.